parallel-forecast/AI-dict/index.md

 ## Why build a dictionary?

 The future is big.

-To model and forecast it, we’re going to need to put probabilities on *a lot* of questions.
+1. To model it, we’re going to need to forecast *a lot* of questions.

+2. Yet the task of ‘operationalization’ -- making a vague question specific enough it can be tied to real world events -- is hard, and currently done in a siloed, highly time-consuming manner.

+3. So in order to forecast AI we must achieve economies-of-scale -- making it cheap to write and answer the marginal question by efficiently reusing work across them.

-The AI Dictionary is one piece of the puzzle for unlocking economies-of-scale for AI forecasting.
+Building a Dictionary is a piece of the puzzle to do this.

 ### Low overhead